Miller Lab | Our Team | UC Davis MIND Institute

 Collaborators

 Sally Ozonoff, Ph.D., is a Professor in the Department of Psychiatry at the University of California Davis.
 She is a past Joint Editor of the Journal of Child Psychology and Psychiatry and a licensed clinical psychologist.
-Her research focuses on earliest manifestations of ASD and infant screening and diagnosis.
-Since 2003, she has directed a prospective investigation that follows children at familial risk for ASD from birth through adolescence.
+Her research focuses on earliest manifestations of autism and infant screening and diagnosis.
+Since 2003, she has directed a prospective investigation that follows children at familial risk for autism from birth through adolescence.
 She and her team are also developing a video-based screening tool for autism in infancy.
-In a new project, she and colleagues in Engineering are exploring artificial intelligence approaches to detection of ASD-relevant behaviors in video.
+In a new project, she and colleagues in Engineering are exploring artificial intelligence approaches to detection of autism-relevant behaviors in video.
 She has published over 150 papers and three books on autism-related topics and her work on early diagnosis has appeared on the television show 60 Minutes.